Skip to main content

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the common ones associated with moxifloxacin.
 The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
 Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
 Speak with your doctor or pharmacist if any of the following continue or become troublesome.

-Important: there are also a number of less common but more serious side-effects which have been associated with moxifloxacin.
-Stop taking the tablets and speak with your doctor straightaway if you experience any of the following:
+Important: there are also a number of rare but more serious side effects which have been associated with this medicine.
+Speak with your doctor as soon as possible if you experience the following:

 If you experience any other symptoms which you think may be due to the tablets, speak with your doctor or pharmacist for further advice.